leafo/tableshape/README.md

 #### `type:is_optional()`

-Returns a new type checker that matmches the same type, or `nil`.
+Returns a new type checker that matches the same type, or `nil`.

 #### `shape_type:is_open()`